2020 Connecticut Sun season

-The 2020 WNBA season was the 22nd season for the Connecticut Sun franchise of the Women's National Basketball Association.
+The 2020 Connecticut Sun season was the 22nd season for the Connecticut Sun franchise of the Women's National Basketball Association.
 It will also be the 18th season for the franchise in Connecticut.
 The season tipped off on July 26, 2020, versus the Minnesota Lynx.

 This WNBA season was originally going to feature an all-time high 36 regular-season games.
 However, the plan for expanded games was put on hold on April 3, when the WNBA postponed its season due to the COVID-19 pandemic.
 Under a plan approved on June 15, the league held a shortened 22-game regular season at IMG Academy, without fans present, which started on July 24.

 The Sun's season started slowly when the team lost its first five games.
 They recovered to win four of their next five and were 4–7 at the season's halfway mark.
 The Sun won six of the next nine to secure a playoff spot with two games to go in the season.
 The Sun last the final two games of the season to finish 10–12.
 That earned them the seventh seed in the playoffs.

 As the seventh seed, the Sun played in the First Round against the sixth seeded Chicago Sky.
 The Sun won the game 94–81 and advanced to the Second Round.
 There they faced off against the third seed Los Angeles Sparks.
 Again, they triumphed as underdogs, this time 73–59.
 The win saw them advance to the Semifinals, where they matched up against the first seed Las Vegas Aces.
 The Sun won games one and three of the best-of-five series, but could not close out games four or five, and lost the series 2–3 to end their season.